patrick-codes-repo/CyberSec-Portfolio/Upload Vulnerabilities.md

 10. Now that I know that where to find uploaded files I will try to upload a script for a reverse shell.
 My earlier testing revealed that the uploaded file must have a jpg extension and MIME type of image/jpeg.

+Create a jpg file containing the shell script.

 ![Shell Code](https://github.com/patrick-codes-repo/CyberSec-Portfolio/blob/main/Resources/Upload%20Vulnerabilities/shell%20code.PNG?raw=true)

 Intercept the file upload with Burp and confirm the MIME type is image/jpeg.